History of the English monarchy: Edward III

 The wall of Nottingham Castle above with some cave entrances below.
 Tunnels beneath the castle were used by Edward III's men in the 1330 coup.

-Five days after his father's abdication, the fourteen-year-old Edward III was crowned king, but it was Isabella and Mortimer who truly held power.
+Five days after his father's abdication, the fourteen-year-old Edward of Windsor was crowned king as Edward III, but it was Isabella and Mortimer who truly held power.
 Under their three-year rule, the monarchy was weakened abroad and at home.
 They made a disadvantageous treaty with France and failed to press Edward's claim to the French throne when his uncle, Charles IV, died without a male heir.
 They also agreed to the Treaty of Edinburgh–Northampton, which forfeited England's claim to overlordship of Scotland.
 At home, Mortimer used his new power to enrich himself even as the Crown faced bankruptcy and the nation experienced a rise in crime and violence.
-In 1330, Mortimer had Edmund of Woodstock, the King's uncle, arrested and executed for treason.
+In 1330, Mortimer had the King's uncle Edmund of Woodstock, 1st Earl of Kent, arrested and executed for treason.

 On 19 October 1330, the seventeen-year-old Edward staged a coup at Nottingham Castle with the help of William Montagu and around 16 other young household companions.
 Mortimer was arrested, tried before Parliament, and executed for treason.
 The young King, now in full control of his kingdom, realised that he could not afford to alienate the English nobility.
 He cultivated "an aristocratic culture, which bound the king and nobles together."
 In particular, royal-noble bonds were strengthened through frequent tournaments in which Edward himself would take part.
 Edward was the first king since the Conquest to speak English, and during his reign Middle English began to replace French as the language of the aristocracy.

 In 1333, Edward invaded Scotland winning a major victory at the Battle of Halidon Hill due to the use of the English longbow.
 The victory allowed Edward to place Edward Balliol on the Scottish throne with himself as overlord.
 With French help, the Scots loyal to David II continued to resist English interference in the Second War of Scottish Independence.